nycholas/nycholas/README.md

 Welcome to the fantastic wonderful world of Nycholas!

-I am the Nycholas, nice to meet you, this is my world but can be yours too, because here everything is **free**, ;).
+I'm Nycholas, nice to meet you, this is my world but can be yours too, because here everything is **free**, ;).

 > ---